 Years ago I was camping in Yosemite Park and stopped to change my son’s nappy, and later noticed a rash on his arms and hands where he must have crawled around and come into contact with poison ivy,” says Jenny.
 “I’m a doctor so I didn’t panic too much and kind of realized quickly what had happened but still felt a little guilty that I’d let it happen!

 While the risk of severe poisoning or allergic reaction from UK plants is low, The Royal Horticultural Society advises teaching children not to eat or play with growing plants as some can irritate the skin (including buttercups), while others, such as sunflowers and tulips, contain allergens that also affect the skin.

 Go and explore

-It’s easy to feel like it’s your fault for taking your eye off the ball, but skin rashes such as these are common and usually nothing to worry about, although do consult your doctor or pharmacist if you have any concerns.
+It’s easy to feel like it’s your fault for taking your eye off the ball, but baby skin rashes such as these from being outdoors are common and usually nothing to worry about, although do consult your doctor or pharmacist if you have any concerns.

 So pack up your picnic, take your WaterWipes with Soapberry to keep their hands and face clean, and go and have some fun in the great outdoors.

 If you found our common outdoor rashes article helpful, why not check out our other rash related articles on the Parenting Community: